Happy New Year!!! I hope you had wonderful holidays surrounded by your loved ones.

 - ½ teaspoon salt or more to taste

 • Transfer the olive oil, grated tomatoes, coriander, garlic, spices and salt in a deep skillet over medium heat.
-Cover with a lid and stir occasionally, for 10 minutes.
+Cover with a lid stirring occasionally for 10 minutes.

 • Uncover and add the zucchini, cover again and leave to simmer for another 10 minutes until the zucchini pieces are almost cooked.